-Clark County Youth Shelter & Family Services, Inc.
+Clark County Youth Shelter and Family Services, Inc.

 Community Chest of Oldham County

-Provides assistance to families in Oldham County in need of food, shelter, utility assistance and more including helping people stranded in the county during travel.
+Emergency assistance to Oldham County residents in need of food, shelter, utility assistance and more.
+We also help people stranded in county during travel.

 Provides the bridge between parents, providers, community leaders, and policymakers by offering a unique blend of services and expertise, to ensure that children arrive at kindergarten ready to succeed.